flyCouch/KLP_CSH_Polymer_Stone_PriorArt/README.md

 The fresh liquid helps disperses the lime.

-Perhaps the fresh liquid temporaily blocks the receptors on the sodium silicate for a few moments.
+The fresh liquid temporaily blocks the receptors on the sodium silicate for a few moments.

 All files here, Copyright Ron Lyttle 2025.